-b.
+a.
 Calculating the Transmission CRAC Amount

-The Transmission CRAC Threshold is an amount of ACNR below which Transmission is considered to have experienced an underrun.
-The underrun amount is equal to the Transmission CRAC Threshold minus Transmission ACNR.
+The Transmission CRAC Threshold is an amount of Transmission RFR below which Transmission is considered to have experienced an underrun.
+The underrun amount is equal to the Transmission CRAC Threshold minus Transmission RFR.

-The Transmission CRAC Amount is based on the underrun, limited by the Maximum Transmission CRAC Recovery Amount (the Transmission CRAC Cap).
+The Transmission CRAC Amount is based on the underrun minus the Revenue Financing Amount, limited by the Maximum Transmission CRAC Recovery Amount (the Transmission CRAC Cap).
 There are three possibilities:

-- (1) If the underrun is less than \$5 million, there is no Transmission CRAC. - (2) If the underrun is greater than or equal to \$5 million and less than or equal to \$100 million, the Transmission CRAC Amount is equal to the underrun. - (3) If the underrun is equal to or greater than \$100 million, the Transmission CRAC Amount is equal to \$100 million.
+- (1) If the underrun minus the Revenue Financing Amount is less than \$5 million, there is no Transmission CRAC. - (2) If the underrun minus the Revenue Financing Amount is greater than or equal to \$5 million and less than or equal to \$100 million, the Transmission CRAC Amount is equal to the underrun minus the Revenue Financing Amount. - (3) If the underrun minus the Revenue Financing Amount is greater than or equal to \$100 million, the Transmission CRAC Amount is equal to \$100 million.

-The Transmission CRAC Cap and Thresholds are shown in Table A c.
-Converting the Transmission CRAC Amount to the Transmission CRAC Percentage and Calculating Revised Rates
+The Transmission CRAC Cap and Thresholds are shown in Table A.